-- 1.1 Steer Davies Gleave was appointed by the Office of Rail Regulation (ORR) to produce the Estimates of Station Usage data for 2013/14, continuing the historic series that dates back to 1997/98.
-This report accompanies the Estimates of Station Usage data for 2013/14 and provides details of the process and outputs used to produce the statistics on behalf of the ORR.
-In the rest of this report the Estimates of Station Usage data set is referred to as the "Station Usage data set." - 1.2 Steer Davies Gleave are providing the ORR with an MS Excel file, "Station Usage 2013-14.xlsx" containing entries, exits and interchanges made at stations throughout England, Scotland and Wales, for the financial year 1st April 2013 to 31st March 2014.
-For the entries and exits, figures are split into the three main categories of the available ticket products (Full, Reduced, and Season). - 1.3 The underlying methodology adopted by Steer Davies Gleave in the production of the Station Usage data is consistent with that adopted by DeltaRail in the production of the Station Usage data in the years prior to 2011/12.
-However a number of updates to the methodology have been implemented by Steer Davies Gleave over the last three years which have been documented in this and previous annual reports.
+- 1.1 Steer Davies Gleave was appointed by the Office of Rail and Road1 (ORR) to produce the Estimates of Station Usage dataset for 2014/15, continuing the historic series that dates back to 1997/98.
+This report accompanies the Estimates of Station Usage dataset for 2014/15 and provides details of the process and outputs used to produce the statistics on behalf of the ORR.
+In the rest of this report the Estimates of Station Usage dataset is referred to as the "Station Usage dataset." - 1.2 The Station Usage dataset is generated from the Origin Destination Matrix (ODM), a comprehensive matrix of rail flows throughout England, Scotland and Wales, also produced by Steer Davies Gleave, and based on data produced for the MOIRA2 rail planning tool which itself is derived from LENNON, the rail industry's ticketing and revenue system. - 1.3 Steer Davies Gleave are providing the ORR with an MS Excel file, ('Estimates of Station Usage 1415.xlsx') containing entries, exits and interchanges made at stations throughout England, Scotland and Wales, for the financial year 1st April 2014 to 31st March 2015.
+For the entries and exits, figures are split into the three main categories of the available ticket products (Full, Reduced, and Season). - 1.4 The underlying methodology adopted by Steer Davies Gleave in the production of the Station Usage data is consistent with that adopted by DeltaRail in the production of the Station Usage dataset in the years prior to 2011/12.
+However a number of updates to the methodology have been implemented by Steer Davies Gleave over recent years which have been documented in this and previous annual reports.

-Use of the station usage dataset
+Use of the Station Usage dataset

-- 1.4 When using the station usage data, particularly when comparing with previous years, it is important to be aware of: - Improvements made to the dataset over time which can impact consistency between years; - Limitations of the data and specifically factors e.g. some ticket sales not being included, that may mean that demand on particular flows or stations is underestimated; and - Factors which can affect reporting of entries and exits.
+- 1.5 When using the Station Usage data, particularly when comparing with previous years, it is important to be aware of: - Improvements made to the dataset over time which can impact consistency between years; - Limitations of the data and specifically factors e.g. some ticket sales not being included, that may mean that demand on particular flows or stations is underestimated; and - Factors which can affect reporting of entries and exits.